-Sadly, on March 15, in Santa Rosa, California, one man took his eyes off the road to look down at his cell phone.
+Sadly, last year in Santa Rosa, California, one man took his eyes off the road to look down at his cell phone.
 Seconds later he plowed his pick-up truck into the back of a Toyota Camry, and crushed the backseat passengers to death.

 “I could see him barreling right up on me, and I was terrified,” said Jay Hufford.
 “I had nowhere to go, and I couldn't if I wanted to, I'm stopped.”The two people killed in the backseat of Jay Hufford's car were his mother, Sharon, and his wife, Sue.
 His father was in the front seat.
 How does one deal with something like this?
 They were all on their way to celebrate Sue's birthday.